redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_onboarding.md

 The Makefile will execute following steps:
  - Download dependencies needed for the migration (opm, fbc-onboarding CLI)
- - Fetch a list of currently supported OCP catalogs
+ - Fetch a list of currently supported OCP catalogs (this might take a while when doing it for the first time)
  - Transform existing catalogs into a basic template
- - Generate a composite template for an operator
  - Generate an FBC catalog for a given operator
  - Update operator ci.yaml config